 He also takes everyday news and events and puts his ideas to it.

 An example of his newsletter is included below.

-If you sign up, your information is kept totally secure and I am the only one who sees it – and I never do as I have thousands of subscribers.
+Note: If you sign up, your information is kept totally secure and confidential.

 I value my privacy and I value yours.